openvinotoolkit/openvino.genai/image_generation/stable_diffusion_1_5/cpp/README.md

 #### Tokenizer model:
 3 steps for OpenVINO extension for tokenizer:
-  1. The script `convert_sd_tokenizer.py` in the scripts folder could serialize the tokenizer model IR
+  1. `convert_sd_tokenizer.py` in the scripts folder can serialize the tokenizer model IR
   2. Build OV extension:
       ```git clone https://github.com/apaniukov/openvino_contrib/  -b tokenizer-fix-decode```
-      Refer to PR OpenVINO [custom extension](https://github.com/openvinotoolkit/openvino_contrib/pull/687) ( new feature still in experiments )
+      Refer to this PR with [custom extension](https://github.com/openvinotoolkit/openvino_contrib/pull/687) for OpenVINO (still an experimental feature).
-  3. Read model with extension in the SD pipeline
+  3. Read the model with extension in the SD pipeline

 Important Notes:
 - Ensure you are using the same OpenVINO environment as the tokenizer extension.